 - Drain live wells, bait tanks and bilge areas before leaving any waterbody.
 If the waterbody you are leaving is known to be infected with VHS you should disinfect live wells and bait wells with a 10% chlorine/water solution followed by a thorough rinse to remove any residual chlorine

-On 6 June 2007, the NYS Department of Environmental Conservation finalized fish health regulations to prevent the spread of VHS in the inland waters of the state.
+The New York State Department of Environmental Conservation finalized fish health regulations to prevent the spread of VHS in the inland waters of the state.
 These regulations include such actions as prohibiting the transport of fish from one body of water to another and restricting the use of baitfish to the waterbody from which they were harvested unless certified as VHS free.
-These regulations can be found at: http://www.dec.ny.gov/outdoor/33072.html.
+These regulations, dated June 6, 2007, can be found at:

 Photo and Graphic Credits